razaghimahdi/Android-gRPC01/README.md

+Give a Star! ⭐
+If you like or are using this project to learn or start your solution, please give it a star.
+Thanks!

 ## What is gRPC?
 gRPC stands for **Google — Remote Procedure Call**, and it is a framework for communication utilizing **Protocol Buffers**.